Emrys-Hong/machine_learning/NLP/discourse_parsing/UniTN.md

 ## Features

-### General Features and resources used
+### General Features types
+Part-of-Speech tags\
-Part-of-Speech tags, constituency
+constituency parses\
-and dependency parses. \
+dependency parses. \
-These resources
-are used to extract and generate both token-level and argument/relation-level features

-### Features in detail.
+### Features.
-Additionally,
-for argument/relation-level features Brown
-Clusters (Turian et al., 2010) are used.
 3.1 Token-level Features\
 ![pic](images/UniTN_feat.png)
 Figure1 \

 Chunk tag is location, 'B-NP' stands for beginning of the chunk tag\

-IOB-chain syntactic tree node from root to the token.\
+IOB-chain syntactic tree node from root to the token.
+‘I-S/B-VP’ indicates that a token is the first word of the verb phrase (B-VP) of the main clause (I-S).

 Dependency chain is root to the word e.g. root/nsubj/det\

 Connective label and arg2 label is avoid overlapping.

 Other features explored: